ezachrisen/indigo/guide.md

 // TrueIfAny makes a parent rule Pass = true if any of its child rules are true.
 // The default behavior is that a rule is only true if all of its child rules are true, and
 // the parent rule itself is true.
-// Setting TrueIfAny changes this behvior so that the parent rule is true if at least one of its child rules
+// Setting TrueIfAny changes this behavior so that the parent rule is true if at least one of its child rules
 // are true, and the parent rule itself is true.
 TrueIfAny bool `json:"true_if_any"`
 ```